csound-flossmanual/csound-floss/book/01-a-digital-audio.md

 ------------------------------------

 The sample rate describes the number of samples (pictures/snapshots) taken each second.
-To sample an audio signal correctly it is important to pay attention to the sampling theorem:
+To sample an audio signal correctly, it is important to pay attention to the sampling theorem:

 *To represent digitally a signal containing frequencies up to X Hz, it